 In the rush to embrace mobile, it’s easy for businesses to neglect their desktop sites, but most conversions still happen via this method, so it is not advisable to disregard your desktop site completely.
-The best scenario is to have sites for multiple platforms; after that, it’s a matter of deciding whether you want a standalone mobile site, a responsive site which copies the desktop layout onto mobile, a task-oriented mobile app or a hybrid solution.
+The best scenario is to have sites for multiple platforms; after that, it’s a matter of deciding whether you want a standalone mobile site, a responsive site that copies the desktop layout onto mobile, a task-oriented mobile app, or a hybrid solution.

 Statistics on Mobile Usage Continue to Skyrocket

 - In the US, adults spend an average of 87 hours a month online on a smartphone compared to a desktop.
-Tweet This!

 - Almost 70% of American adults use both desktop and mobile platforms, with desktop-only and mobile-only user numbers both hovering around the 15% mark.
-Tweet This!

 It’s important to note by these statistics that it’s not all shifting from desktop to mobile… much of our users’ behavior is shifting to desktop AND mobile.
 As an example, I often shop for products online via my mobile device while I’m watching television.
 But I don’t actually make the purchase until I can view the product on my desktop where I can see much more detail in product photos, etc.

 The opposite is true as well.
 Many times people at work will discover an article or product online, then save them on their mobile device to view later.
-While mobile is becoming the goto, it’s not always the default.
+While mobile is becoming the go-to, it’s not always the default.

 As mobile push, near field communications, and geolocation become intelligent engagement tools on mobile applications, I find myself using apps more and more as well.
 One example is the local supermarket, Kroger.
 Their mobile app instantly alerts me when I walk in the door to my local Kroger and it reminds me to open the app and look for specials.
 Not only that, their product inventory also tells me which aisles that I can find the products in.
 That targeting and timing is built into apps, but not always accurate via a mobile web browser.